tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 ## On a per-packet basis

-Packets can be individually marked with an ECN field using the ancillary data that accompanies a sendmsg() call.
+Packets can be individually marked with ECN codepoints using the ancillary data that accompanies a sendmsg() call.

 ### Apple, FreeBSD, and Linux